Back to Blog

 Six Subjects, Two Levels, One Diploma

 DP students choose six subjects from six groups: Studies in Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, and The Arts.
 At least three must be taken at Higher Level (HL) and the remainder at Standard Level (SL).
-HL subjects demand more teaching hours, deeper content, and more rigorous assessment.
-The choice between HL and SL is not cosmetic.
-It is strategic.

 University admissions offices pay close attention to HL selections.
 A student applying for engineering without HL Mathematics and HL Physics may find doors closed before they finish writing their personal statement.
-A student pursuing medicine without HL Chemistry and HL Biology faces the same problem.
-Subject selection in the DP is a university admissions decision disguised as a school timetable exercise.

 The DP Core: Where Most Students Underperform